anoopk18/anoopk18.github.io/_teaching/2018-teaching.md

 location: "Suffern, NY"
 ---

-Geometry, Algebra 1 & 2, Trigonometry, Pre-Calculus, Physics - Newtonian, Physics - Electricity and Magnetism
+**Geometry, Algebra 1 & 2, Trigonometry, Pre-Calculus, Physics - Newtonian, Physics - Electricity and Magnetism**
-* Providing private instruction to individual and small groups of students to improve academic performance, occupational skills, and as preparation for tests.
+* Provided private instruction to individual and groups of students to improve academic performance, occupational skills, and preparation for tests.
-* Providing feedback to students using positive reinforcement techniques to encourage, motivate, or build confidence in students.
+* Developed activities and problem sets to work with students and increased interest in higher learning.
-* Developing activities and problem sets to work with students and increased interest in higher learning.
+* Provided feedback to students using positive reinforcement techniques to encourage, motivate, and build confidence among students.
-* Fostering meaningful relationships among students through teamwork community service projects.
+* Fostered meaningful relationships among students through teamwork community service projects.